herrfrost/firmware/readme.md

+## This version is reliant on hardware twi/i2c.
+It's clunky to implement in brewpi presently, thus the need for a new board type.
+That in turns requires changes to the python back-end.

+Use https://github.com/herrfrost/firmware/tree/feature/SoftwareI2C if you're determined to use your i2c display.

 ## TWI/I2C added to Brewpi.
  - Latest available code base from Brewpi at this time
  - Supports ATmego328P (e.g. Uno, nano)